Your Doctor Doesn’t Want You to Have a Birth Plan?

 It shows that they do not understand that the way someone is communicated with prenatally and during labor can lead to trauma.

-It shows that they do not understand their ethical and legal obligation to give their patients “informed consent.”
+Perhaps most of all, it shows that they do not understand their ethical and legal obligation to give their patients “informed consent.”

 According to the American College of Obstetricians and Gynecologists (ACOG):